singnet/dev-portal/docs/products/DecentralizedAIPlatform/Sandbox/templates-overview/index.md

 # Templates overview
+## Introduction

-The **Templates** tab in **UI Sandbox** provides you with a set of ready-to-use templates that streamline your development process by offering predefined structures for various types of input and output data.
+The `Templates` tab in the `UI Sandbox` provides you with a set of ready-to-use templates that streamline your development process by offering predefined structures for various types of input and output data.

 <ImageViewer src="/assets/images/products/Sandbox/templates.webp" alt="Templates-tab"/>

 These templates serve as a foundation for integrating services, allowing you to modify and extend them according to your needs.

 ## Overview of the Templates Tab
 The **Templates** tab allows you to select preconfigured templates for different types of data processing.
 These templates include essential components and a basic structure that you can further customize.

 ### Search bar